Rosetta TharpeBrett Jordan - Flickr [Public domain]

 Heroes are all around us, not just in the comic books; they are our teachers, our community leaders, even peers who we find particularly inspiring.
 They are in the streets, in our homes, on the news and in our iTunes library.
 Heroes are passionate and determined, and I feel few people represent these values and what it means to be hero better than my hero the godmother of rock and roll and the queen of gospel, Rosetta Tharpe.

-She was born Rosetta Nubin on March 15th 1915 in Cotton Plant, Arkansas.
+She was born Rosetta Nubin on March 15th, 1915 in Cotton Plant, Arkansas.
 Her mother, Katie Bell Nubin, was a singer, mandolin player, and preacher with an evangelist church, the Church of God in Christ.
-Rosetta started playing guitar at age four and her mother immediately picked up, her baby girl was gifted.
+Rosetta started playing guitar at age four and her mother immediately picked up that her baby girl was gifted.
 She started touring around the Bible Belt with her mother in an evangelist troupe at age six and was billed as a "singing and guitar playing miracle."
-By the mid-20's she was a famed musical prodigy in a time where the only other black female guitarist with national fame was blues legend, Memphis Minnie.
+By the mid-20's she was a famed musical prodigy in a time where the only other black female guitarist with national fame was blues legend Memphis Minnie.

 Rosetta Tharpe will always be my hero.
 She's the godmother of rock and roll and put the magic of gospel into the hearts of her audiences.
 She unified Americans in ways no one else could and that makes her a hero.